Brazos Transit District

+History

+The Brazos Transit District was founded in 1974 to serve a seven-county area in the Brazos Valley in Texas.
+Federal Transit Administration Region VI—a federal administrative area including Oklahoma, Arkansas, Louisiana, New Mexico, and Texas—awarded the District Transit System of the Year for 2022.

 Services

 Bryan/College Station

 The heart of The District's services, the Bryan–College Station metropolitan area features seven local routes, serving as part of a two-tiered transportation strategy along with bus services provided for students by Texas A&M University.